The Kiesha'ra Series: Snakecharm (2004)

-2005 Falcondance
+Falcondance (2005)

 "Nicias is a falcon, the son of two exiles from Ahnmik and images of this distant island have always haunted his dreams.
 When his visions become more like reality, his parents send him back to his homeland - and a royal falcon - they've tried their best to forget."

 Nicias Silvermead is a peregrine falcon born and raised in Wyvern's Court, the son of Kel and Sebastian, who had been hidden in the sparrow form of Erica Silvermead and the crow form of Andreios.
 When his falcon magic awakens, he travels to the white city of Ahnmik, nestled days out to sea on an island, to learn to control his power.
 Ahnmik is not like Wyvern's Court.
 There is magic embedded everywhere.
 The roads can take you somewhere you didn't expect to go, the towers sing an unearthly song, and the dancers can call rain or see the future.
 But this city is ruled with the iron fist of Empress Cjarsa and her heir, Araceli, who happens to be Nicias's grandmother.
 The slightest criticism of the government is treason, punishable with the Empress's Mercy, the best and cruelest falcon fighters.
 Plots and deceptions are everywhere.
 Nicias finds himself a pawn in these mind games and does not enjoy it.

 While in Ahnmik, Nicias meets Darien, his mother's former partner in the Empress's Mercy, supposedly lost to Ecl, the realm of nothingness where any falcon can escape the pain of reality, sometimes of their own volition, but sometimes not.
 Darien teaches Nicias how to swim in Ecl and Nicias meets Hai, born of Darien and Anjay Cobriana, Zane Cobriana's older brother.
 Half falcon and half cobra, Hai's magic was uncontrollable, and in a bad episode, she fell and broke her wings.
 Now grounded and lost in Ecl, she wants to be left alone.
 But Nicias is determined to bring her back to the real world.

 Darien manages to recover her position in the Mercy while spiriting away Nicias and Hai, back to Wyvern's Court.
 Nicias returns to Ahnmik to convince Aracelli to let him go for good and is caught in a plot by Syfka to kill Empress Cjarsa.
 Once Aracelli and Cjarsa stop Syfka, Aracelli grants Nicias the freedom to come and go as he pleases.

 Returning to Wyvern's Court, Nicias finds that the once comatose Hai has awoken, thanks to the bond he formed with her while in Ecl.